HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="seo-term-trends.png",
-  caption="Google Trends comparing directional search popularity of topics of SEO versus pay-per-click, social media marketing, and email marketing.", description="Screenshot of Google Trens showing the strong topical interest in SEO versus other digital marketing channels; search engine optimization, pay-per-click, social media marketing, and email marketing.
+  caption="Google Trends comparing directional search popularity of topics of SEO versus pay-per-click, social media marketing, and email marketing.", description="Screenshot of Google Trends showing the strong topical interest in SEO versus other digital marketing channels; search engine optimization, pay-per-click, social media marketing, and email marketing.
 In terms of relatives and absolute growth, SEO is in the lead by magnitudes.", width=2256, height=1492
   )